jacksund/simmate/docs/parameters.md

 ## validator_kwargs
 (advanced users only)
-Extra conditions to use when initializing the validator class. `MyValidator(**validator_kwargs)`.
-The input should be given as a dictionary.
-Note, for evolutionary searches, the composition kwarg is added automatically.
-This is closely tied with the `validator_name` parameter so be sure to read that section as well.
+This parameter is a dictionary of extra conditions to use when initializing the validator class. `MyValidator(**validator_kwargs)`.
+This is closely tied with the `validator_name` parameter.

 --------------------------

 ## validator_name
 (experimental feature; advanced users only)
-The base validator class that should be used.
+This parameter is the base validator class that should be used.
 The class will be initialized using `MyValidator(**validator_kwargs)`.
 The input should be given as a string.

 !!! warning
     Currently, we only support `CrystallNNFingerprint` validation, so this should be left at its default value.